 Natalaya Tkachenko graduated from the Julius-Maximilians-University of Würzburg with a MA (Master of Arts).
 Her master's thesis was based upon "Chopins interpretations by Ignacy Jan Paderewski and Alfred Cortot as educational challenge".

-Furthermore, she was significantly influenced and inspired personally by the artistic talent of Maria Sofianska (State Conservatory of Music and Performing Arts Stuttgart).
+Furthermore, she was significantly influenced and inspired personally by the artistic talent of Maria Sofianska (Academie of Music and Performing Arts Stuttgart).

-Nataliya played solo piano/piano four-hands/chamber/concerts in Italy (including the Museo Nazionale dell`etá neoclassica of Romagna in the "Palazzo Milzetti”), in the Ukraine (e.g. at the International Festival of Piano Arts "Music Without Limits"), in Poland, Luxembourg, Russia and in various cities in Germany.
-In 2007, the Japanese music corporation Roland requested that she make presentations at the annual Music Fair in Frankfurt.
+Nataliya played concerts in Italy (including the Museo Nazionale dell`etá neoclassica of Romagna in the "Palazzo Milzetti”), in the Ukraine (e.g. at the International Festival of Piano Arts "Music Without Limits"), in Poland, Luxembourg, Russia and in various cities in Germany.
+The Japanese music corporation Roland requested that she make presentations at the annual Music Fair in Frankfurt.

 Nataliya Tkachenko has been working as a professor in Instrumental Piano at the Julius-Maximilians-University in Würzburg since 2012.

-In the Kempten Theater she conceived several projects in the Music for Children series and be heard in "Der Nussknacker und Mäusekönig", "Die kleine Schusselhexe", "1001 Nacht" and "La Vie De Coco Chanel".
+In the Kempten Theater she conceived several projects in the Classical Music for Children series and be heard in "Der Nussknacker und Mäusekönig", "Die kleine Schusselhexe", "1001 Nacht", "Peter&The Wolf" and "La Vie De Coco Chanel".